 The position updates are via Automatic Identification System (AIS) and Iridium Satellite Communications, and the (almost) daily check-ins on the marine/ham SSB radio via The Pacific Seafarers' Net.
 AIS updates my position once daily, and can be found on websites such as Marine Traffic.
 The Pacific Seafarers' Net tracks my position and other data once daily.
 Finally, the Iridium Go system updates my position underway hourly, and plots my track on my Predict Wind Internet page.

 The narrative portion of my log are the posts uploaded via the Iridium Go satellite system at least once per day to my Predict Wind tracking page while underway.
-I find the narrative makes for more interesting reading by others and provides a way to share my experiences, my thoughts, and important events aboard the boat.
+I find the narrative makes for more interesting reading by others and provides a way to share my experiences, my thoughts, my rants, and other important events aboard the boat.

 At the end of each passage I will include photos and additional notes into a blog posts linked below.